Post Halapatov

 I find myself back in training with Reeina, against every instinct in my body.
 Before Halapatov, I freaked out here using my powers, responding emotionally to experiences that feel like nothing now.
 What would happen if I tried to use my powers in my current state?
 But refusing to return to training wasn’t an option, wasn’t part of the plan.
 I can’t deal with any questions, I will not, especially from Reeina.
 I need to put up my strongest front.
 So I would have to use my powers without panicking.

 Before, I had mostly positive experiences with my powers, yet one unlocked memory from my childhood was enough to put me in a frenzy, cause me to lose control when practicing.
-Now when I think of using my powers my entire body tenses with memories, with the most recent uses of my powers.
+Now when I think of using my powers my entire body tenses with memories, with the most recent uses of them.
 Reeina places an object in front of me, a small trinket.
 I reach out my hand, reach out with my mind.
 As I watch my outstretched hand I see another hand, summoning staar matter into a ball.
 I blink lazily, and watch the trinket rise, totally relaxed.
 As the vibrations of the air ripple through me I hear distant screaming, mind filling with the light of the ghost dimension.
 My mind clenches but my body remains untensed.
 Reeina praises my improvement.
 We move on to other objects, practicing isolating one out of a group, making them all rise at once.
 I am clutching the pale arm of a corpse as industrial lights blind me; I pull particles towards me in a desperate attempt to protect the others with me; lights dance across my vision; I feel the discharge of my powers as Sophie pushes me away and the electricity of the teleport watch displaces her forever.

 I complete every exercise Reeina presents me with to an excellent standard, and remain unmoved by my emotions.
 I accept that I will feel like this unceasingly.